Stress may help campylobacter infect broilers

 Abstract:

 The occurrence of metronidazole resistance was investigated among Campylobacter jejuni in raw poultry meat collected from supermarkets.
 MICs were determined by the agar dilution procedure in the testing range of 3 to 60 μg/ml metronidazole.
-The MICs showed a bimodal distribution with a significant proportion of metronidazole-resistant isolates among C. jejuni from raw broiler and turkey meat.
-Metronidazole resistance occurred most frequently among turkey meat isolates (P < 0.005).
-This is the first report of foodborne bacteria carrying metronidazole resistance.

 April 2006